ageron/handson-ml/README.md

 Great!
 You're all set, you just need to start Jupyter now.

 ## Starting Jupyter
-If you want to use the Jupyter extensions (optional, they are mainly useful to have nice tables of contents), you first need to install them:

-    $ jupyter contrib nbextension install --user

-Then you can activate an extension, such as the Table of Contents (2) extension:

-    $ jupyter nbextension enable toc2/main

 Okay!
 You can now start Jupyter, simply type:

     $ jupyter notebook

 This should open up your browser, and you should see Jupyter's tree view, with the contents of the current directory.
-If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).
+If your browser does not open automatically, visit [127.0.0.1:8888](http://127.0.0.1:8888/tree).
 Click on `index.ipynb` to get started!

-Note: you can also visit [http://localhost:8888/nbextensions](http://localhost:8888/nbextensions) to activate and configure Jupyter extensions.

 Congrats!
 You are ready to learn Machine Learning, hands on!